KC AND THE SUNSHINE BAND "GIVE IT UP"

 If there's one song that's guaranteed to get a 1980s party going, then it's this one!
 Give It Up was KC and the Sunshine band's only chart-topper in the UK, spending three weeks at No.1 from 7th Aug until 27th Aug 1983, before being knocked off its perch by UB40 with Red Red Wine.
 Whether you were dancing at the disco down at the local pub, or visiting a more elaborate nightclub, in the late summer of 1983 this track would certainly have been on the turntable at some point.

-Never has a song contained so many "Na na's" in the lyrics (there are at least 80 of them) and you can see these further down the page) and their isn't a lot of depth or meaning to them, with the chorus being repeated eight times throughout the song, and not much else in-between.
-However, it would seem that this is a winning formula for a chart topper, with Frankie's Relax and Kylie's Can't Get You Out Of My Head being similar examples - I believe that "La" is repeated 112 times in the latter song!
+Never has a song contained so many "Na na's" in the lyrics, and their isn't a lot of depth or meaning to them, with the chorus being repeated eight times throughout the song, and not much else in-between.
+However, it would seem that this simplicity is a winning formula for a chart topper, with Frankie's Relax and Kylie's Can't Get You Out Of My Head being similar examples - I believe that "La" is repeated 112 times in the latter song!

 The post-disco tune spent six weeks in the UK top 10 and 11 weeks inside the top 40, and was was the first top 40 hit for the band since Please Don't Go in 1979 - this reached #3 in the UK.
 The single was also a major hit internationally, reaching #1 in Ireland, #2 in Belgium, #3 in Australia, #4 in New Zealand, #8 in Holland and #18 in the U.S.